 I have written the Kata screenplay in honor of my Father, the world-renowned anthropologist, Reverend Doctor Leonard E. Barrett, Sr. (1920-2003).

 "Kata" mixes up the Fantasy Film genres, which will make it a fun and exciting movie-going experience.
-The film primarily takes place in present day, with a love story, which makes it a Contemporary and Romantic Fantasy.
+The film primarily takes place in the present-day, with a love story, making it a Contemporary and Romantic Fantasy.
 It is also a Sword and Sorcery Fantasy, as the movie has a quest to find a magic sword (the "Iron Thorn") similar to the King Arthur Fantasy.
-It is also a Pirate Adventure, which resonates on "The Pirates of the Caribbean" franchise.
+It is also a Pirate Adventure, which resonates with "The Pirates of the Caribbean" franchise.

-I am absolutely convinced that the Kata story is the next big thing with the success of “Pirates of the Caribbean 5” and Marvel's extremely successful "Black Panther,” the Kata story has both of these story themes in it!
+I am convinced that the Kata story is the next big thing with the success of the "Pirates of the Caribbean" franchise and Marvel's hugely successful "Black Panther"!

-"Black Panther" is the latest and biggest in a series of recent hits that feature black actors in major roles, like "Hidden Figures" and "Get Out."
+"Black Panther" is the latest and most significant in a series of recent hits that feature black actors in significant roles, like "Hidden Figures" and "Get Out."
 People of color make up a disproportionate number of what the Motion Picture Association of America calls "frequent moviegoers" -- people who go to the movies once a month or more.
 Among African Americans in particular, the number of frequent moviegoers is up 27 percent since 2012.
-(That number is down 21 percent among white audiences.)
+That number is down 21 percent among white audiences.

 Women's importance and the new wave of feminist awakening are made evident in Kata!
 They are represented in the parts of "Imani Sharp," “Empress Iyadola,” "Captain Phoebe Olivia Penn" and "Nan, Di Queen Enchantress."